tatsath/InterpUseCases_autointerp/Steering/README.md

 # Financial LLM Feature Steering

 ## 🎯 Overview
 Interactive feature steering for the finetuned Llama2-7b-Finance model using SAE (Sparse Autoencoder) features.
-This system allows you to manipulate specific financial concepts in the model's hidden states to influence its output.
+This system allows you to manipulate specific financial concepts in the model's hidden states to influence its output. **All layers (4, 10, 16, 22, 28) are fully functional and tested.**

 ## 📁 Files